By Sharon Krueger

 Set a realistic goal and incremental steps

-To prevent us from giving in to our fears, set a realistic deadline and then work backwards to break down the steps needed to accomplish the goal.
+To prevent us from giving in to our fears, set a realistic deadline and then work backward to break down the steps needed to accomplish the goal.
 The clincher is to tell someone else about the goal.
 This makes it more real in our minds.
 Also, ask them to be an accountability partner.
 It increases the likelihood we will follow through.

 Seek help from trusted individuals